Misogyny in rap music: Male hip hop artists

 Many male rappers, especially those labeled as political hip hop artists, have condemned misogyny in hip hop.
 In "Assata's Song" from his 1992 album Sleeping with the Enemy, the artist Paris criticizes misogyny, rapping about how women deserve respect.
 A music video for the song was released on the YouTube channel of Paris's label Guerrilla Funk Records.

 Immortal Technique has also condemned sexism numerous times.
 The track "Crossing the Boundary," from his 2003 album Revolutionary Vol. 2, begin with the line, "I never make songs that disrespect women".

-In 2010, at the Rock the Bells hip-hop festival in New York he condemned misogyny on stage by stating: "Your mother, your sister, your grandmother, the girl you came here with tonight, or the woman you're going to marry some day, she might have lost her virginity by being a victim of rape ... and she might never tell you.
+In 2010, at the Rock the Bells hip-hop festival in New York he condemned misogyny on stage by stating: "Your mother, your sister, your grandmother, the girl you came here with tonight, or the woman you're going to marry someday, she might have lost her virginity by being a victim of rape ... and she might never tell you.
 You poor bastards might never know, and it's because women are prouder than men, and every time we've been made slaves, it's only with the help of our women that we have risen up and fought oppression of every single kind."
-The same year, Canadian rapper Shad released the song "Keep Shining" where he talks about the positive influence women have had on his life and the need for hip-hop to have more female MCs.
+The same year, Canadian rapper Shad released the song "Keep Shining" where he talks about the positive influence women have had on his life and the need for hip-hop to have more female or woman MCs.

 British hip hop artists Lowkey and Akala have consistently avoided misogynistic lyrics from their music and chosen to sing about female empowerment instead; with Lowkey rapping, "So think about that stuff when you diss her; That's somebody's daughter, somebody's mother and somebody's sister" in the song Something Wonderful; and Akala rapping, "And I ain't diss black women to make my livin'" in Fire in the Booth Part IV.